CSBM-Lab/SPROTify/README.md

 ```

 The column names **id** and **label** are fixed.
 The **id** must correspond to the headers in the FASTA file, while the **label** is used to distinguish positive and negative samples.
-Users may provide separate FASTA and CSV files for training and testing; alternatively, they can provide a single set of files, which SPROTify will randomly split into training and testing sets.
+Users may provide separate FASTA and CSV files for training and testing; alternatively, they can provide a single set of files, which SPROTify will randomly split into training and test sets.

 ## SPROTify's commands